Pixboost/pixboost-js/README.md

 </div>
 ```

-The snippet above will render 3 different sizes for different devices.
+The snippet above renders 3 different sizes for different devices.
 We don't need `background-image`
-CSS rule anymore as it will be added by the library.
+CSS rule anymore as it created by the library.
 Lazy loading is supported for background images as well.

 ### Lazy loading